-Never be afraid to ravel alone.
+Never be afraid to unravel alone.
 I mean, travel alone.

 My trip didn’t come with a warning sign, but I couldn’t have prepared myself for the amount of beauty I was about to witness.
 I am still so full from the trip just thinking about it.

 You know you’ve reached Sedona when you see these HUGE red rock mountains.
-I’m from GA, the only mountain I know is Stone Mountain which is more like a random rock compared to what I’ve seen in Arizona.
+I’m from GA and the only mountain I know is Stone Mountain which is more like a random rock compared to what I’ve seen in Arizona.

 My first stop was to visit the Amitabha Stupa.
 I’ve never seen a statue this big before.
-At 36-feet tall it sits by itself the middle of a forest, cradled by a red rock mountain ridge.
+At 36 feet tall it sits by itself in the middle of a forest, cradled by a red rock mountain ridge.
 It’s a short trek to get to and it was raining when I arrived but the rain subsided once I reached my destination.

 A stupa is a Buddhist monument filled with thousands of prayers for peace, sacred relics and ritual offerings.
 More specifically the Amitabha Stupa gets its name from Buddha Amitabha, the Buddha of Limitless Light, whose bronze image is at the top.
 It is a vortex of enlightened presence and a beacon of blessings for all beings.